rcaferati/wac/README.md

   import { onceTransitionEnd, onceAnimationEnd } from 'web-animation-club';

   const element = document.querySelector('#html-element');

-  onceTransitionEnd(element).then((event) => {
+  // if you are using the transition css property onceTransitionEnd(element).then((event) => {
     // ... do something
   });

-  onceAnimationEnd(element).then((event) => {
+  // if you are using the animation css property onceAnimationEnd(element).then((event) => {
     // ... do something
   });